kigster/arli/README.md

 >
 > This is the problem Arli (together with the very powerful `arduino-cmake` project) attempts to solve.
 Your project's dependencies can be cleanly defined in a YAML file called `Arlifile`, together with an optional board name and a CPU.
 Next, you add a bunch of C/C++ files to the folder, update `CMakeLists.txt` file and rebuild the project, upload the firmware, or connect to the serial port.
 See [arli-cmake](https://github.com/kigster/arli-cmake#manual-builds) for more information.

-### So, How does Arli Do It?

-Arli integrates natively with the [arduino-cmake](https://github.com/arduino-cmake/arduino-cmake) project, and provides an automatic generator for new projects, that should compile and upload out of the box.

-You can declare library dependencies, and Arli will happily find and install them for you, while the [arli-cmake](https://github.com/kigster/arli-cmake) project (that's a bridge between the two) can be used to compile each external library into a static `.a` object, and link it with your firmware in the end.

 ## Overview

 Arli offers several commands, explained below: